MikroElektronika/mikrosdk_click_v2/clicks/boost6/DETAILS.md

 #### Example key functions :

 - This function hardware reset the TPS55332-Q1 60-V Output Step Up DC/DC Converter
-- on Boost 6 click by cleared to '0' state of the RST pin,
+- on Boost 6 Click by cleared to '0' state of the RST pin,
 - wait the 100 ms, sets to '1' state of the RST pin and wait another the 100 ms.
 > void boost6_hw_reset ( boost6_t *ctx );

 - This function power OFF provides electrical off control of the regulator
 - TPS55332-Q1 60-V Output Step Up DC/DC Converter
-- on Boost 6 click by cleared to '0' state of the EN pin.
+- on Boost 6 Click by cleared to '0' state of the EN pin.
 > void boost6_power_off ( boost6_t *ctx );

 - This function power ON provides electrical off control of the regulator
 - TPS55332-Q1 60-V Output Step Up DC/DC Converter
-- on Boost 6 click by sets to '1' state of the EN pin.
+- on Boost 6 Click by sets to '1' state of the EN pin.
 > void boost6_power_on ( boost6_t *ctx );

 ## Examples Description